stichtingsem/pilot-phase/decisions-preparation-team-13112020.md

      - Example: entitlement quantity vs. quantity in use
   - Determine owner of data parts

-## Architecture
+## Architecture & Data

 [Architecture](https://stichtingsem.stoplight.io/docs/sem-technology-prototype/docs/introduction.md)

 ### 1. Do we implement webhooks and events in every interface or are there exceptions?

 Can we reach a valid transaction and balanced administration with the defined architecture?
-Do we need to specify certain business rules (best practice) to ensure that API's and technical interfaces is implemented correct?
+Do we need to specify certain business rules (best practice) to ensure that API's and technical interfaces are implemented correct?
   - Ecxample:
     - Order of events